-‘This is one seriously spooky experience.
+‘This is one spooky tour!
 Walk in the footsteps of Australia’s most notorious crims and get a taste of what Pentridge Prison was like after dark.
-This tour is not for the faint hearted!’
+This experience is not for the faint hearted.’

 On this Pentridge Prison Ghost Tour you’ll discover the fascinating history of this notorious Melbourne maximum security prison — which operated from 1851 to 1997.
 Visit the former prison after dark and explore infamous D Division — where prisoners on remand were housed.
 Several executions took place here.

 For those who choose the combined dinner and tour option (highly recommended), your evening meal is booked for two hours prior to the start of the tour.
 Make your own way to Bluestone American BBQ, 470 Sydney Road, Coburg, and enjoy a main course, dessert, coffee and non-alcoholic drink.
 [More]

 For your main course, you have a choice of: